franzageek/WinEFIMounter/README.md

   > The program might often refer to the EFI partition as "the Hackintosh EFI partition" or to the drive as "your Hackintosh disk", but you can use it for non-Hackintosh systems too.

 ### Application behavior
-Once you start up WinEFIMounter, you are welcomed by a simple introduction window.
+When you start WinEFIMounter, you are welcomed by a simple introduction window.
 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/ef66e019-d72a-46d3-a22a-13cb6935fb7f)
 To skip it, just press any key.